Nations seek aviation climate pact despite global tensions

 An ICAO preparatory meeting in July laid the groundwork for a 2050 net-zero target, a move the industry called "encouraging" while warning of tough negotiations.

-The U.N. says more than 130 countries have set or are considering a net-zero target by mid-century in support of the Paris Agreement.
+The U.N. says more than 130 countries have set or are considering a net-zero target by mid-century to bolster adherence to the Paris Agreement.

 China and Russia, however, aim to be "carbon neutral" by 2060, while Indian Prime Minister Narendra Modi has spoken of a 2070 target.

-In a paper to the assembly, Beijing called for assistance to developing countries to temper "discriminatory" carbon goals.
+In an ICAO paper, Beijing called for assistance to developing countries to temper "discriminatory" carbon goals.

-To secure an aviation deal, diplomats are fine-tuning a text setting an aspirational net-zero 2050 target while understanding different circumstances, a person familiar with the talks said.
+To secure an aviation deal, diplomats are fine-tuning a text setting an "aspirational" net-zero 2050 target while embracing different circumstances, a person familiar with the talks said.

 ICAO can't impose rules but its decisions influence national policies.
 Officials hope a global target will boost supplies of new Sustainable Aviation Fuel and encourage private investment.